 Slight improvements to everyday procedures can unlock bigger ideas – and the confidence to invest in more sophisticated automation.
-This enables organisations to take the workforce on the ‘automation journey’ so that skills and capabilities can flourish in line with changing needs.
+This enables organisations to take the workforce on the ‘automation journey’.
+To ensure that skills and capabilities can flourish in line with changing needs.

-While the roadmap to mass adoption of automation among UK businesses remains unclear, the benefits were underlined in the ‘Made Smarter Review‘.
+While the road map to mass adoption of automation remains unclear, the benefits were outlined in the ‘Made Smarter Review‘.
 This reported that ‘the positive impact of faster innovation and adoption of industrial digitalisation technology could be as much as £455bn for UK manufacturing over the next decade, increasing manufacturing sector growth by up to 3% per annum and creating an estimated net gain of 175,000 jobs.’